-Our product formulas are not proprietary.
+Our product formulae are not proprietary.
 Similar formulations are currently being developed and marketed by our competitors.
 Substantially all of our competitors have greater resources and name recognition than we do.
 Many of our competitors sell, in addition to diet products, a broad range of health and nutrition products.
 In addition, many of our competitors sell to the same customers as we do.
 In addition, GSN, our sole manufacturer, sells similar products to our competitors, often with similar formulations.
 We strive to differentiate our products through the mixture of ingredients in our products and the amounts of such ingredients contained in our products.
-We also trademark our proprietary brand names such as, the "Carb Free Blend" in CarbCutter(R) See "Intellectual Property."
+We also trademark our proprietary brand names such as, the "Free Blend" in Carb Cutter(R) See "Intellectual Property."
 We believe that this allows us to maintain consumer loyalty to our brand rather than to a specific ingredient or combination of ingredients.
 We also strive to differentiate our products by providing distinctive packaging.
+Despite the introduction of new products, we remain significantly dependent on a single brand, the original Carb Cutter(R).